Barbie of Swan Lake: Plot

+The Fairy Queen tells Odette that since she freed the magic crystal, she is destined to defeat the evil sorcerer Rothbart, who has taken over the forest.
+Odette, afraid to get involved, declines to help.
+However, she is confronted by Rothbart and cursed to become a swan.
+Although the Queen gifts Odette a tiara embedded with the magic crystal to protect her from Rothbart’s magic, the Queen can only partially reverse the spell; Odette is a swan during the day and regains her human form at night.
+Odette and Lila go meet Erasmus, a troll who takes care of a massive library, to find the Book of Forest Lore, which can tell them how to break the spell.
+Unfortunately, they are unsuccessful.

-Odette and Lila go meet Erasmus, a troll who takes care of a massive library, in order to find the Book of Forest Lore, which can tell them how to break the spell; however, they are unsuccessful.
-Daniel, who is out hunting, is lured into the forest by Rothbart, determined to get him to hunt and kill Odette.
-However, just as he's about to shoot her down, Daniel is captivated by the swan's beauty and decides to let her live.
+Back in the village, Prince Daniel is informed by his mother that it is time for him to marry and she is hosting a ball for him to choose a wife, although he much prefers adventuring.
+When he goes out hunting, he’s lured into the forest by Rothbart, who is determined to get Daniel to hunt and kill Odette.
+Just as he's about to shoot her down, Daniel is captivated by the swan's beauty and decides to let her live.
 Odette then transforms in front of him and protects him from Rothbart.
 The two of them spend the night together and fall in love.
 Daniel invites Odette to the ball the next night.

 Erasmus finds the book and reveals that the key to defeating Rothbart is true love.
-However, if Daniel falls for another girl, the magic crystal will lose its power and Odette will die.
+However, if Daniel falls in love with another woman, the magic crystal will lose its power and Odette will die.
 Rothbart abducts Erasmus and the book.
-While Odette rescues Erasmus, Rothbart attends the ball with Odile, magically disguised as Odette.
+While Odette rescues Erasmus, Rothbart attends the ball with his daughter Odile, magically disguised as Odette.
 Odette flies to the castle in her swan form to warn Daniel, but is too late; Daniel pledges his love to Odile, causing Odette to collapse.

 With the crystal's power gone, Rothbart takes it from Odette.
 In the Forest, he turns the Fairy Queen into a mouse.
 Odette wakes up as Daniel arrives to confront Rothbart.
 Rothbart's spell hits them both, their hands intertwined.
-At that moment, Rothbart is consumed by the crystal's magic, as Daniel and Odette had tried to protect each other out of true love.
+At that moment, Rothbart is consumed by the crystal's magic, as Daniel and Odette tried to protect each other out of true love.
 Rothbart's evil is undone.
 Everyone from the village and the Forest celebrate as Odette and Daniel are to be married.
 Rothbart becomes a cuckoo clock while Odile ends up as a maid in Erasmus's library.

-The story of courage gives Kelly new resolve and she promises she will participate in a race the following day.
+This story of courage gives Kelly new resolve and she promises she will participate in a race the following day.